 MPHA owns and manages these 16 townhomes for families experiencing homelessness.
 Families enter these public housing units directly as referrals from the Hennepin County Coordinated Entry homeless shelter system, with the units reserved for families below 30 percent of area median income.
-The development includes four two-bedroom and 12 three-bedroom units, along with a playground, ample green space, community patio, and storm-water management.
+The development includes four two-bedroom and 12 three- bedroom units, along with a playground, ample green space, community patio, and storm-water management.
 Four units are permanent supportive housing, reserved for families experiencing long-term homelessness.
-The families who live at the Minnehaha Townhomes receive intensive, self-sufficiency-focused services from a partner in the initial months after move-in.
+With services through Hennepin County, the families who live at the Minnehaha Townhomes receive intensive, self-sufficiency-focused services from a partner in the initial months after move-in.

-2020 was the first full year of occupancy, and we are reporting on self-sufficiency metrics for the first time.
 We believe self-sufficiency goals for families at the Minnehaha Townhomes were affected by the economic effects of the COVID-19 pandemic.
-Although these effects will persist into 2021, we are optimistic that 2020 was a unusual year and employment outcomes will improve going forward.
+Although these effects will persist into 2022, we are optimistic that 2021 was a unusual year and employment outcomes will improve going forward.

-Changes to Activity/Metrics/Data- Planned (Annual Plan) or Actual (Annual Report)
+Changes to Activity/Metrics/Data- Planned (Annual Plan) or Actual (Annual Report) None.